se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 With Angular, designers can use HTML as the template language and it allows for the extension of HTML's syntax to convey the application's components effortlessly.
 Angular makes much of the code you would otherwise have to write, completely redundant.

+## What are the different versions of Angular?

+AngularJS or Angular1 is a JavaScript front-end framework developed by Google whereas Angular is a TypeScript-based open-source front-end web application platform led by the Angular Team at Google.
+There have been 5 versions of Angular so far, which are AngularJS, Angular2, Angular4, Angular5 and the latest one being Angular6.
+There are key differences between the various versions as Google tried to enhance the tool given the fierce competition from React and Vue.
+More details about the differences can be found in the this [Quora](https://www.quora.com/What-are-the-different-versions-of-AngularJS) post.

 ## Why learn Angular?